umaumau/stockpile/README.md

 ### Association

 - has_one :option, dependent: :destroy
-- has_many :stockpiles, dependent: :destroy
+- has_many :records, dependent: :destroy

 ## recordsテーブル